-A lot of job seekers load their resume down with keywords.
-While this may make them stand out during an ATS resume screening, you need to look a little deeper.
-There’s more to a skillset than just the right words.
-Look at past experience, context, and usage of specialized skills and software platforms.
-Keywords spread out across a resume and used in context of past jobs are a good sign.
-Keywords clustered in a skillset list or in a synopses are not nearly as effective.
-Look for practical real world application.
+A lot of job seekers stuff their resume with keywords.
+While this may help them stand out during automated resume screening, you need to look a little deeper.
+Skills spread out across a resume within the context of past jobs are a good sign—look for practical, real-world application.

 An application with solid facts and figures says a great deal.
-If a resume lists budgets, revenue raised, costs cut, time saved, customer base, and clients served you have a much fuller picture than one that just deals in general statements without quantifiable data.
-If a resume has a lot of figures and precise results than that resume belongs to someone who has a clear idea of their previous duties and the results they achieved.
+If a resume highlights accomplishments such as revenue earned, costs cut, time saved or number of clients managed, you have a much fuller picture than one with general statements without quantifiable data.

-A cover letter should be a given but make it a point to ask.
-A good customized cover letter can tell you about a potential employee’s personality, goals and what they can specifically bring to your organization.
-Above all they allow you to get a real sense of an applicant as a person and something more than just their experience and skills.
-A candidate’s personality is every bit as important as the skills they possess.
+Candidates should generally provide a cover letter regardless, but make a point of asking for it.
+A good customized cover letter should tell you about a potential employee’s personality, goals and what they can specifically bring to your organization.
+Paired with a behaviour-based assessment tool like our Workstyle & Performance Profile, a cover letter can help you get a sense of an applicant as a person, beyond just their experience and skills.